 - In order to realise these goals, the association may acquire, receive and manage all personal or real estates, apply for subsidies, receive donations and legacies and dispose of all contributions, grants, loans and other income or funds, whether periodically paid or not.

 - The duration of the non-profit-making association is unlimited.
 It can be dissolved at any moment by a majority of two thirds of the voting members.

 Article III – Members

-- Any organisation applying for VM shall send to the Board its constitution and any other documents to enable the Board properly to consider the application.
-The Board shall propose acceptance or rejection of the application to the next following General Assembly.
-At that General Assembly, it shall vote on the acceptance or rejection or delaying a decision on of new applications.
-For a membership application to be accepted, it shall be approved by a majority of two thirds of the VM that are present or represented by a proxy who shall be a voting member at the General Assembly.
+- Any organisation applying to be VM shall send to the Board their constitution, proof of registration and any other documents requested to enable the Board to properly consider the application.
+The Board shall propose acceptance or rejection of the application to the next General Assembly.
+The General Assembly shall vote on the acceptance or rejection or delaying of a decision on new applications.
+For a membership application to be accepted, it shall be approved by a simple majority of the VM that are present or represented by a proxy at the General Assembly.

 - Any member which is liquidated, de-registered or ceases to exist as a legal entity or who no longer belongs to the association has no rights to any part the funds of EFNA.

 - Membership fees shall be determined each year by the General Assembly on the proposal of the Board but shall not exceed the amount of 2000 euros per year.

 - Members shall have no personal liability for the financial obligations of the association, without prejudice of article 3, §2, article 11 and article 26septies of the law of June 27, 1921’.

 Article IV- General Assembly